Black Sesame and Coconut Ice Cream with Brittle

 How do I make the sesame brittle without it seizing or burning?

 Heat the sugar in a heavy-bottomed pot with just a couple of teaspoons of water until it reaches amber.
-Work quickly once it’s ready — the recipe says to immediately add the sesame seeds and salt, then pour the entire mixture onto a sheet pan without delay so it can harden before cracking.
+Work quickly once it’s ready — immediately add the sesame seeds and salt, then pour the entire mixture onto a sheet pan without delay so it can harden before cracking.

 Add a comment Add a comment